canada-ca/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 ### Checklist

-* Implement an Identity and Access Management (IAM) solution that aligns with trusted digital identity frameworks, such as the Pan-Canadian Trust Framework, for security commensurate to service sensitivity, ID portability across platforms, and authentication and authorization agility.
+* {: .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Implement an Identity and Access Management (IAM) solution that aligns with trusted digital identity frameworks, such as the Pan-Canadian Trust Framework, for security commensurate to service sensitivity, ID portability across platforms, and authentication and authorization agility.
-* Where possible, provide users easily-accessible means of authentication (e.g.: biometrics) to your service - take advantage of improvements in consumer technologies.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Where possible, provide users easily-accessible means of authentication (e.g.: biometrics) to your service - take advantage of improvements in consumer technologies.
-* Use deployment scripts to ensure configuration of production environment remains consistent and controllable.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Use deployment scripts to ensure configuration of production environment remains consistent and controllable.
-* Test and certify components in each layer of the technology stack for security vulnerabilities, and then to re-use these same pre-certified components for multiple services.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Test and certify components in each layer of the technology stack for security vulnerabilities, and then to re-use these same pre-certified components for multiple services.
-* Ensure all APIs are developed in alignment with secure connections requirements from TBS and CSE; all APIs should be accessed over HTTPS only.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Ensure all APIs are developed in alignment with secure connections requirements from TBS and CSE; all APIs should be accessed over HTTPS only.
-* Ensure all APIs have appropriate authentication and that only authorized users/services are able to access the information; “open data” APIs are explicitly configured to allow access by all by default
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Ensure all APIs have appropriate authentication and that only authorized users/services are able to access the information; “open data” APIs are explicitly configured to allow access by all by default
-* Ensure your digital service offers a quick and easy reporting mechanism, that enables the process of security vulnerability disclosures; alerts should be treated with care and consideration equal to internal evaluations.
+* {: .dpgn-stage-beta .dpgn-stage-live .dpgn-digital-architectural-security-privacy}Ensure your digital service offers a quick and easy reporting mechanism, that enables the process of security vulnerability disclosures; alerts should be treated with care and consideration equal to internal evaluations.
-* Make sure the service limits access to physical and logical assets and associated facilities to authorized users, processes, or devices consistent with the risk of unauthorized access.
-* Maintain logs of user access and system interactions to fully trace a user as they traverse each part of the system
-* Implement layered defenses to reduce exposure to cyber threats with increased awareness and understanding to proactively manage such threats
-* Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption.
+* {: .dpgn-stage-beta .dpgn-stage-live}Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption.
-* Determine how long you need to protect your assets during and after their life / intended use.
-* Document the plan and process for maintaining up-to-date and supported software for services/system
+* {: .dpgn-stage-beta .dpgn-stage-live}Document the plan and process for technical updates and support for services/system software
-* Make sure to leverage existing services and frameworks such as the Pan-Canadian Trust Framework to foster multi-jurisdictional service delivery.
+* {: .dpgn-stage-beta .dpgn-stage-live}Leverage existing services and frameworks such as the Pan-Canadian Trust Framework to foster multi-jurisdictional service delivery.

 </section>